telenz/PixelCalibration/CalibTracker/SiStripChannelGain/test/PCL_Teresa/README.txt

-# steps to do to get calibration factors:
+# steps to get calibration factors:

 ######
+# for step3:
 python mkListWithRunsWithNonZeroEntries.py
 python LaunchWithRunlistPromptReco.py

+# for step4: